alan-turing-institute/clean-air-infrastructure/README.md

 The live datasets (like LAQN or AQE) are populated using regular jobs that create an Azure container instance and add the most recent data to the database.
 These are run automatically through Kubernetes and the Azure pipeline above is used to keep track of which version of the code to use.

-## Kubernetes deployment
+## Kubernetes deployment with GPU support

-The [azure pipeline](#setting-up-azure-pipelines) will deploy the cleanair helmchart to the azure kubernetes cluster we deployed with terraform.
+The [azure pipeline](#setting-up-azure-pipelines) will deploy the cleanair helm chart to the azure kubernetes cluster we deployed with terraform.
 If you deployed GPU enabled machines on Azure (current default in the terraform script) then you need to install the nvidia device plugin daemonset.
 The manifest for this is [adapted from the Azure docs](https://docs.microsoft.com/en-us/azure/aks/gpu-cluster).
 However, as our GPU machines have [taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#:~:text=Taints%20are%20the%20opposite%20%E2%80%93%20they,not%20scheduled%20onto%20inappropriate%20nodes.) applied we have to add tolerations to the manifest, otherwise the nodes will block the daemonset.
 To install the custom manifest run,

 ```bash